mrp44rth/videocompressor/README.md

 This innovative tool uses browser APIs to process videos directly on your device:

+## Contributing 🔧

+Feel free to fork the repository and contribute to the project.
+Any improvements, bug fixes, or new features are welcome!

+---

 ```mermaid
 graph TD
     A[User Selects Video] --> B[Read File Metadata]